commercelayer/mfe-my-account/README.md

 4. (Optional) Set your environment with `.env.local` starting from `.env.local.sample`.

 5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-You can use the following format to open the my account: `http://localhost:3000/myaccount?accessToken=<your-access-token>`
+You can use the following format to open the My Account app: `http://localhost:3000/myaccount?accessToken=<your-access-token>`

 6. Make your changes and create a pull request ([learn how to do this](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)).